zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/stacks-pipelines-models.md

 ### Pipelines

 A pipeline typically encompasses the entire ML workflow, including data preparation, model training, and evaluation.
 It's a good practice to have a separate pipeline for different tasks like training and inference.
 This makes your pipelines more modular and easier to manage.
+Here's some of the benefits:

-- separation of pipelines by the nature of the task allows you to run them independently as needed.
+- Separation of pipelines by the nature of the task allows you to [run them independently as needed](../develop-locally/local-prod-pipeline-variants.md).
 For example, you might train a model in a training pipeline only once a week but run inference on new data every day.
-- it becomes easier to manage and update your code as your project grows more complex.
+- It becomes easier to manage and update your code as your project grows more complex.
-- different people can work on the code for the pipelines without interfering with each other.
+- Different people can work on the code for the pipelines without interfering with each other.
-- it helps you organize your runs better.
+- It helps you organize your runs better.

 ### Models